 In the GMK distribution procedures described in this clause, the GMS is provisioned with the same information as any MCPTT UE by the KMS as described in clause 7.2; the only distinguishing feature is that the GMS's identity is authorized to create groups.

 NOTE: This authorization could be conveyed within the identity itself.
 For example, via a specific string within the URI such as 'group'.
-For example, the identity user.001.group@mcptt.example.org may be authorized to create a group, whereas user.001@mcptt.example.org may not.
+For example, the identity sip:user.001.group@mcptt.example.org may be authorized to create a group, whereas sip:user.001@mcptt.example.org may not.

 Additionally, the only information the GMS requires to create the group are the MCPTT IDs of the group members.
 These two features combined allow groups to be created and keyed at any time, by any authorized entity.